Peppermint Brownie cake pops are always the hit of the holiday season for us!

 - Pull cake pop balls from the refrigerator and gather your melting wafers, cake pop sticks and peppermint bits.

-- Follow the melting directions on your white chocolate wafers.
+- Melt your chocolate.
+Follow the melting directions on your white chocolate wafers.
 We use a Pyrex measuring cup when making small batches of cake pops because it’s deep and allows for us to fully dip the cake pops.

-- Before dipping the cake pops, you’ll need to put a stick in each.
+- Put a stick in each cake pop.
 We like to dip the sticks in the chocolate before inserting into the cake pop balls.
 To do this, dip the very end of a cake pop stick in the white chocolate and then gently place in the middle of a cake pop ball about halfway through.
 Repeat for all cake pop balls.

 How do you know if a cake pop is the right consistency?